meshtastic/network-management-client/README.md

 ## :wave: Introduction

-This application is an unofficial desktop client for the [Meshtastic Project](https://meshtastic.org/), designed to allow users to reliably manage large, decentralized mesh networks.
+This application is a desktop client for the [Meshtastic Project](https://meshtastic.org/), designed to allow users to reliably manage large, decentralized mesh networks.
 Currently the Meshtastic client ecosystem has strong support for managing single nodes, but minimal support for network-level management and analysis.
 The goal of this project is to give users confidence in their Meshtastic networks as a reliable communications infrastructure through novel algorithmic analysis and connection-level insights.

 ![image](https://user-images.githubusercontent.com/46639306/230783389-330754f9-a1c3-4b8b-8db9-a226c612f011.png)